ThijsAlens/masterproef/zettlr/IDP.md

      - It is defined that a sertain number must be greater then 2 and must be devisable by 7.
 IDP-Z3 can work out that the minimal value of that number is 7.
 - It can check if some knowledge is redundend (relevance)
     - It is defined that a sertain number must be positive, greater then 5 and greater then -3.
 IDP-Z3 can work out that the last rule is redundend.
+## online editor
+screenshot van de online editor
+In the image above, the online editor of IDP-3 is shown.
+This editor enables the usser to test their written knowledge.
+Using the example described in section \fodot, there is a way to test the written knowledge. when putting in an age for Luca, let's say 4, the model adapts itself to the new situation.
+Luca can't read, but can speak.
+This is forced, because when the user would like to change it so Luca can read, the editor gives an explanation of why she can't read (see screenshot below).

+The online editor thus functions as two thing.
+It can be used to check whether the knowledge is correct, and it can provide the user with usefull feedback as to why a sertain model can't exist.

 Reasoning engines enable the Knowledge Base paradigm (Denecker and Vennekens 2008), in which systems store declarative domain knowledge, and use it to solve a variety of problems.